NCAR/VAPOR/docs/data/brickOfValues.rst

     - VARIABLE     (type: one alphanumeric string value, default: "brickVar")
     - BYTE_OFFSET  (type: one integer value,             default: 0)

 The following BOV tags are currently unsupported.
-They can be included in a BOV header, but they will be unused.
+They can be included in a BOV header, but they will be unused:
     - DATA_ENDIAN
     - CENTERING
     - DIVIDE_BRICK